 Fixed assets may also be intangible, such as patents, goodwill, copyrights, trademarks.
 A brand name is also another intangible asset that may be of great value.
 The value of fixed assets is subject to appreciation and depreciation.
 Typically, fixed assets appear at the bottom of the list of assets.

 Liabilities are items that the business owes to entities outside of the business.
 It is one of the sources of capital to run the business.
 It is, therefore, an essential component of the balance sheet.
-Liabilities may also be described as financial obligations a company has to others.
+Liabilities such as accounts payable may also be described as financial obligations a company has to others.
 Often, they appear with the tag “payable.”
 Liabilities may also be classified into two groups: long-term and short-term liabilities.